RafaelBruno/bookManiacProjectAngularJs/README.md

-# devGridProject
-Book Maniac Application
+# Book Maniac Application with AngularJs

 Technologies used in the project:

-● AngularJS
+● AngularJS 1.5
 ● Bootstrap
 ● Grunt
 ● Less